 Political reporter back home with no sign of breast cancer following treatment in Texas

-Political reporter Meg Kinnard sits beside the same second story window of her Richland County home where she first shed light on a personal battle with breast cancer this past spring.
+Political reporter Meg Kinnard sits beside the same second story window of her Richland County home where she first shed light on a personal battle with breast cancer in the spring of 2021.